firebase/quickstart-android/README.md

+**Note: This branch includes the old Java Firebase Quickstarts which are no longer being maintained by Firebase.
+If you're still using Java, consider [migrating to Kotlin](https://developer.android.com/kotlin/add-kotlin).
+To see the up-to-date (Kotlin-only) quickstarts checkout the [main branch](https://github.com/firebase/quickstart-android).**

-# Firebase Quickstarts for Android
+# Firebase Quickstarts for Android (Java included)

 A collection of quickstart samples demonstrating the Firebase APIs on Android.
 For more information, see https://firebase.google.com.